kubevela/kubevela.github.io/docs/end-user/workflow/apply-remaining.md

 If we have applied some resources and do not want to specify the rest one by one, KubeVela provides the `ApplyRemaining` workflow step to filter out selected resources and apply remaining.

-Suppose we have such an Application:
+Suppose we have the following Application:

 ```yaml
 apiVersion: core.oam.dev/v1beta1